|

 Insurance Regulation (OFIR), Mortgage Examination and Investigation

 Section.
-Schumaker & Company provided research to identify and
+Schumaker & Company

-describe characteristics of six state mortgage regulatory programs
+state mortgage regulatory programs and assessed current

-and assessed current complaint-based approaches versus routine
+complaint-based approaches versus routine examination approach on

-examination approach on 36/48 month cycle.
+36/48 month cycle.
 We identified

 quantitative data to be captured and developed a tool for OFIR to